How to become a commissioning editor

 - specialist courses run by professional bodies

-The degree subject you choose is not usually important but particularly relevant subjects might include:
+To become a commissioning editor, it will help if you a have a degree.
+The subject you choose is not usually important but relevant subjects include:

 - creative writing

-However, if you want to work for a specialist publication, for example, a technical, medical or scientific journal, you're likely to need a related degree or a high level of specialist subject knowledge.
+If you want to work for a specialist publication like a technical, medical or scientific journal, you may need a degree in that subject instead.

-You could take a postgraduate qualification in publishing or digital publishing, but this isn't essential.
+You could do a postgraduate qualification in publishing or digital publishing but it's not essential.